The Earned Income Tax Credit……

 So, it depends…..got kids?
 If not, you may still qualify for a small amount.
 But the large dollars go to those with kids…..you get one amount for having one child and another, larger amount, for having 3 or more kids.
 10 kids doesn’t get you anymore EITC than 3 kids, it just gets you a much louder house.

 Income considered in the equation is EARNED income.
-Those earning under $53,930 may qualify.
-Click here for dollar ranges.
-But listen to this……. the EITC can be as much (trumpet sound in background)…..$6,318!
-WOW!
-There is an Assistant tool on the IRS website that can help people determine if they are eligible.
-It’ll be available mid January.
+Click here for earned income dollar range qualifications.
+There is an Assistant tool on the IRS website that can help people determine if you are eligible.

 There are various qualifiers for the credit.
-A couple years ago the IRS started asking tax preparers to get additional “proof” from the people who are receiving this credit.
-If you have kids, then you’ll probably need to bring in something with the child’s name on it that matches the taxpayer’s address.
+The IRS requires tax preparers to get additional “proof” from the people who are receiving this credit.
+If you have kids, then you will need to bring in something with the child’s name on it that matches the taxpayer’s address.
 Possible options include: school records, day care provider records, doctor’s records, etc. If you are self employed then the type of records you provide to show income and expenses is reported.
 The IRS says they are trying to cut down on EITC fraud.

 To compute the amount of this credit, the IRS looks at 2 different amounts:

 You look up each of those amounts for the EITC amount and you get the lower of the 2.
 So you may be able to get your AGI down by putting money in a deductible IRA or a Health Savings Account, but that gets compared to the one based on earned income, which could be zero, and that would mean $0 for you. 🙁